GOP lets Trump fight election for weeks despite Biden’s win

 Biden said he understands Trump voters’ “sense of loss.”
 But he said, “They understand we have to come together. … We can pull the country out of this bitter politics.”

-Trump’s GOP allies in Congress have largely declined to congratulate Biden, backing up Trump’s efforts to pursue legal challenges, even though privately many Republicans doubt he has any legitimate path to change the outcome.
+Trump’s GOP allies in Congress have largely declined to congratulate Biden, even though privately many Republicans doubt Trump has any legitimate path to change the outcome.

-Republicans are increasingly pointing to a December deadline to allow Trump space to exhaust his legal challenges.
-That’s when the states face a deadline to certify results and a Dec.
-14 deadline for the Electoral College to cast its votes.
-It’s also about the time it took to resolve the 2000 election dispute between Republican George W. Bush and Democrat Al Gore.
+Republicans are increasingly pointing to a December deadline for Trump to exhaust his legal challenges.
+That’s when the states face a deadline to certify results and the Electoral College is set to cast its votes Dec.
+14. It’s also about the time it took to resolve the 2000 election dispute between Republican George W. Bush and Democrat Al Gore.

 Yet, unlike the Bush-Gore election, which was held up over hundreds of contested ballots in one state, Florida, Trump’s team is challenging the outcome in several states with tens of thousands of ballots.
 Trump would need to produce ample evidence of impropriety to undo Biden’s lead, which appears unlikely.

+During a closed-door lunch, Vice President Mike Pence told Senate Republicans about the legal strategy.
+Sen John Cornyn, R-Texas, said the conversation lasted about five minutes.

-Later, after a closed-door lunch with Vice President Mike Pence and Senate Republicans, McConnell insisted, “I don’t think we’re going to have an uninterrupted transition.”
+McConnell insisted later, “I don’t think we’re going to have an uninterrupted transition.”

+Trump’s refusal to concede has led the General Services Administration to hold off on formally beginning the Biden transition, which could hamper the new administration.

 Democrats, meanwhile, are pushing ahead in preparation for the Biden administration, particularly the president-elect’s immediate rollout of a sweeping COVID-19 plan.